johnkerl/miller/docs6/reference-dsl.rst

 ::

-    asserting_string (class=typing #args=1): Returns argument if it is present with string (including empty-string) value, else throws an error.
+    asserting_string  (class=typing #args=1) Aborts with an error if is_string on the argument returns false, else returns its argument.